 - Background and Pattern (foreground) colours are enabled.

-- The Background colour is a solid colour of whatever colour you select.
+- The Background colour is a solid colour of whatever colour is selected.
 The Pattern colour is the foreground colour of the pattern - for instance, the lines on the diagonal pattern.

 Back to my regularly scheduled article!